JackDai-2791/tang-poem-ai/COLAB_SETUP.md

 ### Common Issues

 1. **Out of Memory Error**
-   - Reduce batch size in the config
+   - Reduce batch size in the config (change from 64 to 32)
-   - Use medium model instead of large
    - Restart Colab runtime
+   - Use smaller model if needed

 2. **Slow Training**
    - Ensure GPU is enabled